flaki/RustFestGlobal2020-CFP/en_us.md

 ## Misc

-Besides being livestreamed, all talks will also be recorded, transcribed, and published on the internet for free, along with a recording of the slide deck, live-demo or other on-presenter-screen activity.
+Besides being livestreamed, all talks will also be recorded, transcribed, and — with your permission and after your review — published on the [Rust videos YouTube channel](https://youtube.com/RustVideos), along with a recording of the slide deck, live-demo or other on-presenter-screen activity.
+The Rust Videos YouTube channel is managed and moderated by the [Rust Community team](https://www.rust-lang.org/community).

 We do this for the benefit of the larger Rust community and those who can’t make it to the conference.
 We hope you want to help out, but if you are uncomfortable in any way, let us know and we will work things out.